 Other Wireless Attack Surfaces

-Tire pressure sensors and in-car DAB radios share a property that makes them attractive attack surfaces: both accept untrusted RF input from the environment and feed parsed data into ECUs or head units with no authentication.
-Research on each has produced practical, wireless, drive-by attacks well before any defensive countermeasures were in place.
+Tire pressure sensors and in-car DAB radios both accept untrusted RF input from the environment and feed the parsed data into ECUs or head units without authenticating it.
+That combination makes them attractive attack surfaces, and researchers have built practical wireless drive-by attacks against each one well before any defensive countermeasures were in place.

 Tire Pressure Monitoring Systems (TPMS)